espruino/EspruinoDocs/boards/Bangle.js2.md

 [SMA Q3](https://hackaday.io/project/175577-hackable-nrf52840-smart-watch).

-**[Bangle.js 2 has now finished funding on KickStarter!](https://www.kickstarter.com/projects/gfw/banglejs-2-the-open-smart-watch)** If you'd like to be notified when you can order one, [please enter your email address here](https://forms.gle/kT1fktc8tsC9rBE67)
+**[Bangle.js 2 has now finished funding on KickStarter!](https://www.kickstarter.com/projects/gfw/banglejs-2-the-open-smart-watch)** If you'd like to be notified when you can order one (likely Jan 2022), [please enter your email address here](https://forms.gle/kT1fktc8tsC9rBE67)

 ------------------------